A Migrant's Son Tour Pack

 The Age

-Direct from a sell-out season at Adelaide Cabaret Festival, A Migrant's Son is a true story exploring migration from Greece to Australia during the 1930’s.
-This extraordinary new work conveys incredible historical events that are brought to life through original compositions, creating a unique and touching account that is both hard-hitting and hilarious.
+A Migrant's Son is a true story exploring migration from Greece to Australia during the 1930’s.
+This extraordinary work conveys incredible historical events that are brought to life through original songs accompanied by a live band and community chorus, creating a beautifully presented and touching account that is melodious, hilarious and heart-warming.

-Written and performed by award winning cabaret star Michaela Burger (Exposing Edith), this is a tale about a man, the son of a poor migrant, who defied all odds and rose above adversity.
-From early morning deliveries for the family bakery at age seven, down opal mines in Coober Pedy and opening a chain of discount supermarkets, his unrelenting determination to build a successful life is comical and dramatic; as he pushes through like an unstoppable force and is willing to sacrifice everything for his family.
+Written and performed by award winning cabaret star Michaela Burger (Exposing Edith, Simply Brill).
+This is a tale about the son of a poor migrant, who defied all odds to rise above adversity.
+His unrelenting determination to build a successful life is comical, dramatic and relatable.

 MORE reviews